 Buildings & energy Policy/Program In Los Alam os?
 In Peer CAPs?
-Description/Notes Solar power installation/ subsidy program $\checkmark$ ~ Support local and state-wide standards for community solar programs, micro-grid establishment and grid modernization prioritizing low-income areas.
-Form partnerships with neighborhoods, businesses, institutions, and utilities to increase solar development prioritizing frontline communities (Albuquerque CAP).
+Description/Notes Solar power installation/ subsidy program ~ ~ Support local and state-wide standards for community solar programs, micro-grid establishment and grid modernization prioritizing low-income areas.
+Form partnerships with neighborhoods, businesses, institutions, and utilities to increase solar development prioritizing frontline communities 1 (Albuquerque CAP).
 In Los Alamos, DPU assists with rooftop distributed solar installation by turning on/off power and installing net meters, as well as providing extensive information regarding the solar installation process.
-Current net metering language is as close to a subsidy as residents can receive on the county side.
-Natural gas ban for new construction Restrictions on new natural gas hookups for new construction.
-Building electrification incentive/ ~ ~ LARES recommendation for Los Alamos, but not yet implemented.
-Provide rebates and other incentives for residents and business owners to electrify homes and buildings; support training programs for local contractors to learn about retrofits. training program The County has an anti-donation restriction on incentive programming.
+Current net Natural gas ban Restrictions on new natural gas hookups for new construction. for new construction LARES recommendation for Los Alamos, but not vet implemented.
+Building electrification incentive/ \checkmark \checkmark Provide rebates and other incentives for residents and business owners to electrify homes and buildings; support training programs for local contractors to learn about retrofits. training program The County has an anti-donation restriction on incentive programming.
 However, a grant is being pursued through Energy Efficiency and Conservation Block Grant (EECBG) to provide hands-on community efficiency education.
 DPU is currently heavily educating the public on the Inflation Reduction Act efficiency tax credits and rebates information.
-Green building policy $\checkmark$ Require new buildings to be all-electric and incentivize electrification retrofits of existing buildings (Livermore CAP).
+Green building policy \checkmark Require new buildings to be all-electric and incentivize electrification retrofits of existing buildings (Livermore CAP).
 LARES recommendation for Los Alamos, but not yet implemented.
 Point-of-sale green building requirements Requirements to disclose energy use or implement energy retrofits at point of sale for residential or commercial buildings.
 Burnout ordinance Require replacement of gas-powered appliances with high-efficiency electric at burnout.
 Energy use disclosure/ benchmarking requirements ~ Require energy use disclosure and benchmarking for buildings, starting with commercial and multifamily buildings over a size threshold.

-&lt;sup>1 Communities that are most heavily impacted by climate change.
+1 Communities that are most heavily impacted by climate change.
 They are often Black, Indigenous, People of Color (BIPOC) and low-income communities.